 the chain will link again.

 Coping with the loss of a dog is very difficult.
-If you have lost a pet who you loved, I’m sure you can relate to what I’ve said.
+If you’ve lost a pet who you loved, I’m sure you can relate to what I’ve said.
 If you’re currently grieving, please know that there are people who completely understand your pain.

 We love comments so please leave yours.
 Be sure to tell us about your experience with losing your dog or any pet.